0xSpaceShard/starknet-hardhat-plugin/README.md

 - Docker v20.10.8:
   - Make sure you have a running Docker daemon.
 - Linux / macOS:
-  - on Windows, we recommend using WSL 2.
+  - On Windows, we recommend using WSL 2.

 ## Install
 ```